pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2013.md

                          ])('EXPR')

-When I parse the string ‘True and True and False’ my graph is missing the ‘and False’ (the result is true when evaluating the graph).
-When I print the resulting  graph I get ‘True and True’.
+When I parse the string ï¿½True and True and Falseï¿½ my graph is missing the ï¿½and Falseï¿½ (the result is true when evaluating the graph).
+When I print the resulting  graph I get ï¿½True and Trueï¿½.
 When I run this through the debugger with a break point in the CEBoolOpNode <u>init</u> method, I am only seeing this invoked once.
-I am passing ‘parseAll=True’ when calling parseString.
+I am passing ï¿½parseAll=Trueï¿½ when calling parseString.

 With setDebug() on AND_OP and BOOL_OPRD I get the following output: